fibo/arithmetica/README.md

 - "1.2"
 - "-0.42"

+Decimal separator is "." character.
 Exponential notation is not allowed.

 ### Rational

 A `Rational` includes every [`Float`](#float) plus *repeating decimals* that are decimal representation of a number whose digits are **periodic**.

+A _repeating decimal_ is represented by a string like:

+- "0._3": represents fraction `1/3`, that is 0.33333...

 ## Type guards